hashicorp/terraform/website/docs/backends/types/remote.html.md

 Enterprise, with log output streaming to the local terminal.

-To use this backend you need a Terraform Enterprise account on [app.terraform.io](https://app.terraform.io) or a private instance of Terraform Enterprise.
+To use this backend you need a Terraform Enterprise account on [app.terraform.io](https://app.terraform.io).
+A future release will also allow use of this backend on a private instance of Terraform Enterprise.

 ## Command Support